 So, to counter this trend, you might want to know how to spot an irresponsible breeder so you can avoid supporting their trade.
 Here are some of the telltale signs of an irresponsible breeder or dog seller.

-Responsible breeders always think that getting the parents of the puppies they’re raising is necessary.
+Responsible breeders always think that getting the parents of the puppies they’re raising tested is necessary.
 This is because of some breeds, like the Bullmastiff, come with some health issues and it is through expert breeding that these problems are lessened.
 They should also have their dogs undergo genetic testing.
 Find out the overall health of the dog’s lineage – its parents, grandparents, and as far as you’ll go – so you’ll know how sound its genetic markup is.
 The point is so that they can increase the chances that their dog will produce offspring with fewer genetic defects.

 If none of the parents of the puppies that your breeder is raising either look very old or regular run of the mill dogs, then the puppies were probably just bred through convenience breeding.
 The parents weren’t carefully selected in terms of health and temperament, so you could be getting an unhealthy puppy with a poor temperament.

 When you ask to visit the place of the would-be breeder, don’t expect to see a lot of puppies running around.
 This actually could be an indication that the breeder is not a good one.

 Take note of how the breeder and the puppies interact.
 If the puppies all seem afraid of the breeder instead of feeling affectionate, then you might be talking to someone who is running a puppy mill is not a responsible breeder.